-Practice Regulation (OBPR) to assess whether a Regulation Impact Statement (RIS) was required.
-ANMAC received confirmation, in July 2014 from the OBPR, that implementation of the proposed EPIQ-RN Accreditation Standards would be minor and would not require any changes to the consultation process or a RIS.
+In May 2014, and in alignment with the requirements of the NMBA and Department of Prime Minister and Cabinet for all agencies that are delegated to review and develop accreditation standards, ANMAC submitted the proposed EPIQ RN Accreditation Standards to the OBPR to assess whether a Regulation Impact Statement was required.
+ANMAC received confirmation from the OBPR, in July 2014, that implementation of the proposed EPIQ RN Accreditation Standards would be minor and not require changes to the consultation process or Regulation Impact Statement.

-1.8 Ratification and approval of EPIQ-RN Accreditation Standards
+1.8 Ratification and approval of Accreditation Standards for Entry Programs for Internationally Qualified Registered Nurses

-While ANMAC is responsible for developing the accreditation standards, the NMBA is responsible for approving them as qualifications for registrations under the National Law.
+While ANMAC is responsible for developing the accreditation standards, the NMBA is responsible for approving them as qualifications for registration under the National Law.
 This same dual regulatory function applies to accrediting individual programs of study leading to registration or endorsement as a nurse or midwife.